Xaviju/penpot-orphaned-component-detector/README.md

 ## Introduction

-The Orphaned Components Finder plugin for Penpot helps you quickly locate and manage orphaned copies of your components.
+The Orphaned Components Detector plugin for Penpot helps you quickly locate and manage orphaned copies of your components.

 ## Installation